-(2) This column reflects the grant date fair value of the restricted stock and option awards granted to the named executive officers in the applicable fiscal year.
-In accordance with SEC rules, this column reflects the aggregate fair value of the award granted to the named executives computed as of its grant date in accordance with Financial Accounting Standards, Standard Board Accounting Codification Topic 718 for stock-based compensation transactions (ASC 718).
-Assumptions used in the calculation of this amount is included in Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019, which was filed with the SEC on March 24, 2020.
-This amount does not reflect the actual economic value that will be realized by the named executive officers upon the vesting or exercise of the awards or the sale of the common stock underlying such awards.
+- (1) Amounts represent bonuses awarded in recognition of performance for the applicable fiscal year, which bonuses are paid in the first quarter of the following year.
+For Dr. Gujrathi, her prorated bonus for 2020 was paid upon the time of her transition in 2020.
+For Mr. Hasnain, his 2019 bonus consisted of his prorated 2019 bonus in the amount of \$99,750 paid upon his transition from Executive Chairman to non-executive Chairman on June 3, 2019. - This column reflects the grant date fair value of the stock and option awards granted to the named executive officers in the applicable fiscal year.
+In accordance with SEC rules, this column reflects the aggregate fair value of the award granted to the named executive officers computed as of its grant date in accordance with Financial Accounting Standards, Standard Board Accounting Codification Topic 718 for stock-based compensation transactions (ASC 718).
+Assumptions used in the calculation of this amount is included in Note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020, which was filed with the SEC on February 26, 2021.
+This amount does not reflect the actual economic value that will be realized by the named executive officers upon the vesting or exercise of the awards or the sale of the common stock underlying such awards. - (3) Option awards granted to Mr. Hasnain in 2020 were granted in connection with his service as Chairman of the board in accordance with the company's policy for non-employee members of the board of directors. - (4) All other compensation for Mr. Hasnain for 2020 consists of \$61,250 in cash compensation for his service as Chairman of the board in accordance with the company's policy for non-employee members of the board of directors and healthcare coverage at the company's expense in the amount of \$15,130 prior to his transition.
+Mr. Hasnain transitioned from non-executive Chairman to President, Chief Executive Officer and Chairman on November 16, 2020. - (5) All other compensation for Mr. Hasnain for 2019 includes \$53,308 in accrued but unused payout of paid time off and healthcare coverage at the company's expense in the amount of \$9,323 in connection with his transition from Executive Chairman to non-executive chairman.